 How many files are typically produced by each job?

-Please enter the estimated number of files produced by each job in the box below:

-(This does not need to be exact, order of magnitude is sufficient here.
+Please enter the estimated number of files produced by each job in the box below.
+This does not need to be exact, order of magnitude is sufficient here.
 For example, 1000 files per job.
-You should also state how these files are organised; for example, are they all stored in one directory or is there a hierarchy of directories?)
+You should also state how these files are organised; for example, are they all stored in one directory or is there a hierarchy of directories?